-- Once all your money has been deposited to this account and sent to where it needs to go, it will be easy to see if you have money leftover at the end of the month!
-Big pat on the back for leftover, un-spent money!
+- Once all your money has been deposited to this account and sent where it needs to go, it will be easy to see if you have money left over at the end of the month!
+A big pat on the back for leftover, unspent money!
 Any money leftover in this account should go to Family Regular Savings.
-If you have 3 months living saved up in that account, have no debt, and don't need to save up for a big expense, then put half of the leftover money into your Slush Fund (below) to save up for something really fun! (and the other half into your Family Regular Savings).
+If you have 3 months of living saved up in that account, have no debt, and don't need to save up for a big expense, then put half of the leftover money into your Slush Fund (below) to save up for something really fun (and put the other half into your Family Regular Savings).

-HOW MUCH TO HAVE IN YOUR FAMILY CHECKING ACCOUNT
+HOW MUCH TO HAVE IN YOUR FAMILY CHECKING BANK ACCOUNT

 - Enough to cover your expenses for the month, trying not to have much excess leftover.
 Any excess money needs to go to debt FIRST, then back to your savings accounts once your debt is paid off.
 If it sits in your checking account, you will most likely spend it!

 - But make sure you have enough in your account that you don't ever overdraw.
-The best way to figure out how much you need is to look at your spending habits from the last 6 months.
-Total up how much you spent every month, minus major emergencies (because that would come from your Family REGULAR Savings – see above).
+The best way to figure out how much you need is to look at your spending habits from the last six months.
+Total up how much you spent every month, minus major emergencies (because that would come from your Family REGULAR Savings, see above).
 Average it out and start from there.
-See how to easily track your monthly budget and find good budget parameters HERE.

 - Be sure to keep your bank's required minimum amount in this account at all times.
 Read the fine-print with your bank to make sure you don't get slapped with any fees for not keeping a certain minimum amount in that account.